carlobaldassi/KMeansPNNSmoothing.jl/README.md

 # KMeansPNNSmoothing.jl

-This code implements the PNN-smoothing seeding method for k-means described in the paper *"Systematically improving existing k-means initialization algorithms at nearly no cost, by pairwise-nearest-neighbor smoothing"* by C. Baldassi, submitted for publication, (2022) [arXiv][pnns_paper].
+This code implements the PNN-smoothing seeding method for k-means described in the paper *"Systematically and efficiently improving existing k-means initialization algorithms by pairwise-nearest-neighbor smoothing"* by C. Baldassi, submitted for publication, (2022) [arXiv][pnns_paper].

 The code is written in [Julia].
 It requires Julia 1.6 or later.